2ndSightLab/ai-tracker/fixed.md

 ## 6/17/3037

+🟢 Figured out some incrrect xml config that got wiped out by tests that didn't meet test requirements and restored it.

 🟢 Kiro + anthropic going faster tonight.
 But I tried glm-5 and slow...doesn't matter it launched a container running as root and won't be using that on this machine...

 🟢 on my third $200 plan though don't seem to be gettign billed full amount.